Kong/docs-plugin-toolkit/README.md

 ./plugins validate_examples --version _3.4.x --plugins acme --verbose
 ```

-reads the file `./examples/acme/_3.4.x.yaml` and validate it against the schema using the API.
+reads the file `./examples/acme/_3.4.x.yaml` and validates it against the schema using the API.

 | Options | Descriptions  |